Packet processing: Hardware accelerators

 For clearly definable and repetitive actions, creating a dedicated accelerator built directly into a semiconductor hardware solution will speed up operations when compared to software running on a general purpose processor.
 Initial implementations used FPGAs (field-programmable gate array) or ASICs (Application-specific Integrated Circuit), but now specific functions such as encryption and compression are built into both GPPs and NPUs as internal hardware accelerators.
 Current multicore processor examples with network-specific hardware accelerators include the Cavium CN63xx with acceleration for security, TCP/IP, QOS and HFA pattern matching and the Netlogic Microsystems XFS processor family with networking and security acceleration engines.

 Deep packet inspection

-Being able to make decisions based on the content of individual packets enables a wide variety of new applications such as Policy Charging and Rules Functions (PCRF) and Quality of Service.
-Packet processing systems separate out specific traffic types through the use of Deep Packet Inspection (DPI) technologies.
+Being able to make decisions based on the content of individual packets enables a wide variety of new applications such as policy and charging rules function (PCRF) and Quality of Service.
+Packet processing systems separate specific traffic types through the use of Deep Packet Inspection (DPI) technologies.
 DPI technologies utilize pattern matching algorithms to look inside the data payload to identify the contents of each and every packet flowing through a network device.
 Successful pattern matches are reported to the controlling application for any appropriate further action to be taken.